 - Enhanced cellular signaling involved in repair and maintenance

-Support for Kidney Function and Fatigue Reduction
+Observations from a Case Report: Kidney Function and Fatigue

-- Improved kidney function markers
+- Changes in kidney function markers

-- Reduced fatigue severity
+- Reduced reported fatigue

-- Improved wound healing
+- Observed improvements in wound healing

-- Reduced edema or swelling
+- Reduced edema

 - Positive immune-system changes